Sarah Isgur: CNN

 Following her employment with the Trump administration's Justice Department, Isgur explored employment with CNN and MSNBC, with sources claiming she pitched her knowledge of the Mueller Investigation as a selling point when inquiring about employment.

 In February 2019, CNN announced that it had hired Isgur to help oversee the network's coverage of the 2020 United States presidential election.
-Isgur was first hired as a politics editor, but CNN later changed her to political analyst following pushback.
-After CNN announced her hiring, the network received backlash from its own reporters as well as the Democratic National Committee due to a lack of journalism experience and her recent involvement with the Republican Party.
+Isgur was first hired as a politics editor, but CNN later changed her role to political analyst following pushback.
+After CNN announced her hiring, the network received backlash from its own reporters as well as the Democratic National Committee due to her lack of journalism experience and her recent involvement with the Republican Party.
 Isgur had previously criticized CNN and other mainstream media organizations regarding their coverage of the 2016 Republican Party presidential primaries.

 The Democratic National Committee expressed reservations over Isgur's conservative political history and her alleged connections to a retracted Fox News story on the debunked Seth Rich conspiracy theory.
 In response, Isgur denied involvement in the conspiracy theory, stating "I have not spoken about the death of Seth Rich with or to anyone except in response to questions pertaining to this lawsuit.
 I have not been contacted by either party or their counsel in reference to this case.
 There is a legitimate discussion that can be had around my future employment, but this is not part of it."
 CNN later assured the Democratic National Committee that Isgur would not be involved in the station's coverage of the Democratic debates.
 CNN tried to get out of its contract with Isgur by invoking a "morality clause" in her contract because Justice Brett Kavanaugh had recently officiated her wedding to Scott A. Keller.
 Isgur told CNN that if they did, she would take her case to federal court.
 CNN paid out the compensation Isgur was owed in her contract.
 Isgur never joined CNN full time but remained a CNN analyst after beginning a position at The Dispatch.